Psalm 143 – Hope for the Persecuted Soul

 i.
 “He who made the ear will cause us to hear, he who is love itself will have the kindness to bring his lovingkindness before our minds.”
 (Spurgeon)

 b.
 Your lovingkindness in the morning: David needed to hear something of God’s great mercy, His lovingkindness – His hesed.
-He needed to hear this early in the day, in the morning, because afternoon or evening might be too late.
+He needed to hear this early in the day, in the morning, so we would have assurance and know how to walk during the day.

 ii.
 Spurgeon on lovingkindness (hesed): “Lovingkindness is one of the sweetest words in our language.
 Kindness has much in it that is most precious, but lovingkindness is doubly dear; it is the cream of kindness.”